golopupinsky/golopupinsky.github.io/_posts/2014-6-20-Memory-Purge.md

 Unfortunately this was not the end.
 Application also had to display total and free memory and autostart on login.
 I won't touch autostart here - it is perfectly described on the internet.
-Total and free memory querying on the other hand is not described anywhere at all, so I'll also won't touch it here :) especially since I'm unhappy with the way I implemented that part.
+Total and free memory querying on the other hand is not described anywhere at all, so I also won't touch it here :)
+Especially since I'm unhappy with the way I implemented that part.

 Ok, just kidding.
-I'll describe that next time I update this article.
+I'll update this article soon.
+Stay tuned...